jacobaustin123/Coral/README.md

 STypeError: invalid type assigned to x
 ```

+All errors prefixed by an "S" are caught at compile time.
 Some errors cannot be caught by the compiler, and will only be caught at runtime.
 Runtime checks are only added to the LLVM IR when the code is not provably correct at compile-time.
 This saves needless computation at runtime.
+For example, in this example, the return type of the dynamic function is unknown, so if it ultimately returns a string at runtime, the error will be thrown then.

 ```python
 >>> def dynamic():